Man charged in 'tragic murder' of retired Captain David Dorn

-ST. LOUIS (KMOV.com) -- A man has been charged with the murder of retired Captain David Dorn.
+ST. LOUIS (KMOV.com) -- A man has been charged with the murder of retired St. Louis Police Captain David Dorn five days after a handful of looters broke into a pawn shop in north St. Louis City and ended the night with a tragic loss to the St. Louis community.

-Officials said 24-year-old Stephan Cannon was charged with first-degree murder for the death of Dorn.
+Officials with the St. Louis Circuit Attorney’s Office said 24-year-old Stephan Cannon was charged with first-degree murder for the death of Dorn.
 The shooting happened at Lee's Pawn and Jewelry on June 2 after a night of looting and violent rioting in St. Louis City.

 Police said Dorn was found shot multiple times.